11th MEU Marines conduct UAS detection training

-U.S. Marine Corps Capt.
-Justin Bush, the battery commander of Bravo Battery, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, coordinates aerial surveillance during an expeditionary advanced basing operation at San Clemente Island, California, May 19, 2021.
+U.S. Marines with Bravo Battery, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, camouflage tactical vehicles to hide from aerial surveillance during an expeditionary advanced basing operation at San Clemente Island, California, May 19, 2021.
 The Marines and Sailors of the 11th MEU and Essex Amphibious Ready Group are conducting routine training off the coast of southern California.
 (U.S. Marine Corps Photo by Cpl.
 Seth Rosenberg)

 |Date Taken: